Data schemas¶

 the well-known task output schema.

-In many cases these transformations are fairly trivial.
+In many cases these transformations are fairly simple.
 For example, the model

 might expect the input field to be called "prompt"